Silver chlorite: Reactions and properties

 If heated very carefully, it decomposes at 156 °C to form silver chloride.
-It can also decompose to silver chlorate is chlorous acid is present.
+It can also decompose to silver chlorate if chlorous acid is present.

 Silver chlorite reacts explosively with various substances such as sulfur and hydrochloric acid, forming silver chloride.
 It also gets reduced by sulfur dioxide, and reacts with sulfuric acid to form chlorine dioxide.
 This compound explodes in contact with iodomethane and iodoethane.

 Silver chlorite complexes

 Silver chlorite can react with anhydrous ammonia to form triammonia-silver chlorite: